What are salmonella infections?

 - Symptoms of a salmonella infection may include diarrhea, fever, abdominal cramps 12 to 72 hours after infection chills, headache, nausea, or vomiting.

-- Treatment may not be necessary unless dehydration or the infection spreading to the blood stream occurs.
+- Treatment may not be necessary unless dehydration happens or the infection spreads to the blood stream.

 - Prevention includes cooking foods properly, avoiding raw milk and eggs, washing food, utensils, hands, and kitchen surfaces properly.

 Tips to help you get the most from a visit to your healthcare provider: